ReubenJPitts/LitTEL/README.md

 # The LitTEL Database

-This GitHub repository keeps track of the LitTEL guidelines, the LitTEL data and the pylittel Python module.
+This GitHub repository will keep track of the LitTEL guidelines, the LitTEL data and the pylittel Python library.

-The data files should be edited in the Google sheets environment.
-They will be periodically uploaded to this repository.
+New versions of the data files will be periodically uploaded to this repository.

 It will also host the littel.be website.